-Repair of single solder joints is generally possible, but requires proper tools.
-A soldering iron can be used to repair soldering defects for packages having leads extending beyond the package periphery, including the HSOP package.
+Repair of single solder joints is generally possible but requires proper tools.
+A soldering iron can be used to repair soldering defects for packages that have leads which extend beyond the package periphery, including the SOIC package.
 Difficulty with fine pitch applications may be observed with the use of soldering irons.
-The soldering iron temperature and use must be set so the package surface temperature does not exceed its maximum allowable temperature.
+The soldering iron temperature and usage must be set so that the package surface temperature does not exceed its maximum allowable temperature.